Should You Include Microsoft Word or Office on a Resume in 2024?

 Yellow geometrical pattern

-If you want to get a cut above the competition, your skills section needs to be strong.
+If you want to be a cut above the competition, your skills section needs to be strong.
 But you already knew that.
-One of the most common questions job seekers have is whether to include skills like Microsoft Word on a resume.
+One of the most common questions job seekers ask is whether to include Microsoft Office skills on a resume.
 It’s a tricky conundrum.

 Should you include Microsoft Word on a resume?